arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ![Key components of an Arduino board.]()

-- **1.** Microcontroller - this is the brain of the Arduino, and is the component that we load programs into.
-Think of it as a very tiny computer, designed to execute a specific number of things.
+- **1.** Microcontroller - this is the brain of an Arduino, and is the component that we load programs into.
+Think of it as a tiny computer, designed to execute only a specific number of things.
 - **2.** USB port - used to connect a USB cable from your computer.
-- **3.** USB to serial chip - the USB to Serial is an important component, as it helps translate data that comes from e.g. a computer to the microcontroller.
+- **3.** USB to Serial chip - the USB to Serial is an important component, as it helps translate data that comes from e.g. a computer to the microcontroller.
 This is what makes it possible to program it from your computer.
 - **4.** Digital pins - pins that uses digital logic (0,1 or LOW/HIGH).
 Commonly used for switches and to turn on an LED.
 - **5.** Analog pins - pins that can read analog values in a 10 bit resolution (0-1023).
 - **6.** 5V / 3.3V pins- these pins are used to power external components.
 - **7.** GND - also known as `ground`, `negative` or simply `-`, is used to complete a circuit, where the electrical level is at 0 volt.

-Generally speaking, all Arduino boards have the above components, but there are of course many more than meets the eye.
+- **8.** VIN - stands for Voltage In, where you can connect external power supplies.

+Depending on the Arduino board, you will find many more components.
+Listed above are generally found on any Arduino board.

 ### Basic Operation